Style Guide

 • In a speech made days before his death, Fred Smith said crime does not pay.

-3. Many substitutes for “says” and “said” are risky or, at best, vague: “Admits” implies confession, “affirms” states a fact, “asserts” declares strongly, “claims” and “maintains” hint at doubt, “confides” implies a confidence, “declares” states explicitly, “reveals” presumes earlier concealment.
+3. Many substitutes for “says” and “said” are risky or, at best, vague: “Admits” and "shares" imply confession, “affirms” states a fact, “asserts” declares strongly, “claims” and “maintains” hint at doubt, “confides” implies a confidence, “declares” states explicitly, “reveals” presumes earlier concealment.
 Be especially wary of “explains,” “points out,” “claims” and “notes.”
 They imply that what is being said is fact.
 “According to” and “says she believes” imply a doubt about credibility.

 Capitalization